abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 1. Now, select the subscription listed and click on **Install agents**.

-   > **Note**: If you see that the Install Agents button is not available, It means that the agent will get automatically installed with the help of Defender and log analytics.
+   > **Note**: If you see that the **Install Agents button is not available**, It means that the agent will get automatically installed with the help of Defender and log analytics.

    ![](.././media/H1-Ex2-task2-03.png)